Recruitment to ICM - ACCPs

 Who can train as an ACCP

 Any UK registered professional can train as an ACCP i.e. nurses and AHPs.
-Currently this would exclude ODPs and Paramedics as non-medical prescribing is a fundamental part of the ACCP role; being ineligible to undertake this aspect of the course would at this point preclude them from applying for a FICM recognised ACCP programme.
+Currently this would exclude ODPs as non-medical prescribing is a fundamental part of the ACCP role; being ineligible to undertake this aspect of the course would at this point preclude them from applying for a FICM recognised ACCP programme.

 The ACCP Sub-Committee have produced a document which aims to provide information from selection through to qualification for Advanced Critical Care Practitioners (ACCPs) leading towards FICM Advanced Critical Care Practitioner Membership which can be found here https://www.ficm.ac.uk/accps/accp-programme-specification